CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/07_Webmaps.md

-## Making Webmaps with Leaflet.js
+## Making Webmaps with the QGIS2Web

-With this exercise you will learn how to create a basic web-based map using the javascript library leaflet.js.
-This is necessarily not an introduction to javascript, but rather intends to provide familiarity with the components and requirements of publishing maps online.
-Upon completing this tutorial you should ....
+With this exercise you will learn how to create a basic web-based maps using the javascript library, leaflet.js.
+Webmapping has some very important distinctions that differentiate it from static mapping.
+This tutorial is intended to illustrate the differences between webmaps and static maps.
+To reach this goal, we will use pre-written code.
+Therefore, this tutorial is not intended to be an introduction to coding, but rather an introduction to the components of a web map as well as the constraints and affordances web mapping provides.
+Upon completing this tutorial you will:

-1. Understand how to export GeoJSON files from QGIS
-2. Understand the structure of a basic webpage
+1. Understand the structure of a basic webpage
-3. Be able to import a historical map to be shown on the web
+2. Be able to download data from QGIS as a GeoJSON to be used in a webmap
-4. Create interactive vector features with embedded photos and annotations
+3. Modify vector features in a webmap
-5. Experiment with layer styles and map composition
+4. Experiment with layer styles and map composition
-6. Access the NYPL Map Warper archive
+5. Identify the strengths and weaknesses of webmapping to make an informed decision about how to publish your project

 #### The Premise